Burrito: San Francisco Mission burrito

 The origins of the Mission burrito or Mission-style burrito can be traced back to San Francisco, in the Mission District taquerías of the 1960s and 1970s.
 This type of burrito is produced on a steam table assembly line, and is characterized by a large stuffed flour tortilla wrapped in aluminum foil, and may include fillings such as carne asada (beef), Mexican-style rice, whole beans (not refritos), sour cream and onion.

 Febronio Ontiveros claims to have offered the first retail burrito in San Francisco in 1961 at El Faro ("The Lighthouse"), a corner grocery store on Folsom Street.
 Ontiveros claims credit for inventing the "super burrito", a style which may have led to the early development of the "San Francisco style".
 This innovative style involves the addition of rice, sour cream and guacamole to the standard burrito of meat, beans, and cheese.
 The Mission burrito emerged as a regional culinary movement during the 1970s and 1980s.
-The popularity of San Francisco-style burritos has grown locally at Mission Street taquerias like El Farolito, and nationally at chains like Chipotle Mexican Grill, Illegal Pete's, Chevy's Fresh Mex, Freebirds World Burrito, Qdoba, and Barberitos.
+The popularity of San Francisco-style burritos has grown locally at Mission Street taquerias like Taqueria El Farolito, and nationally at chains like Chipotle Mexican Grill, Illegal Pete's, Chevy's Fresh Mex, Freebirds World Burrito, Qdoba, and Barberitos.
 Chili's had a brief stint with "Fresh Mex" foods and burritos between 2015 and 2017.
 In 1995, World Wrapps opened in San Francisco's Marina District and brought a burrito-inspired wrap style to the restaurant industry.